David-OConnor/brisk/README.rst

  - ols_single: Ordinary Least Squares regression solution for one data set.
  - lin_resids: Residuals calculation from a linear regression with two data sets
  - lin_resids_single: Residuals calculation from a linear regression with one data set.
+ - j0: Similar to scipy.special.j0.
+Bessel function of the first kind, order 0.

 Basic documentation